 We live in a world where every week a new headline promises that a drug cuts your risk in half or slashes disease by a huge percentage.
 Sounds impressive.
-But those numbers often leave out the context that actually matters for your real world health decisions.
+But those numbers often leave out context that actually matters for your real world health decisions.
 In public health we talk about absolute risk reduction and relative risk reduction.
-One keeps the headlines honest.
-One makes the headlines louder.
-Most people only see the loud one.
+Headlines often only report the relative risk reduction (because it sounds better), but they should also report the absolute risk reduction.

 Watch on my Youtube Channel below.
 You can also watch on my Instagram Channel Here. :)